TKMAX777/RDPRelativeInput/readme.md

 MinGW installation is required to create add-ins for mstsc.exe.

-Run command these commands on powershell.
+Run these commands on powershell.

 ```powershell
 go build .\cmd\RelativeInputClient